Deer Park, Victoria: Transport

 Deer Park railway station is on the Ararat railway line.
 The station is also served by trains running via the Regional Rail Link which forms part of the Geelong line.
 RRL also completed a minor upgrade to the station and that portion of the Serviceton line, and the junction between the RRL and Melton line is situated three kilometres west of Deer Park station, just beyond the former Robinsons Road level crossing.

-The electrification of the train line to Deer Park was expected to occur in the 1980s, however the project has been ignored by successive State Governments.
-Many residents believe the delay in upgrading the train line is related to the fact that Deer Park is situated in one of the safest Labor seats in the country.

 Melbourne bus routes 215, 400, 420, 422, 426 and 456 service the area, with the 422 and 420 servicing the Deer Park station.

 The main road through Deer Park is Ballarat Road, which carries traffic between Melbourne and Ballarat, Victoria's third largest city.
 Station Road intersects north–south with Ballarat Road and is a major local route.
 The Deer Park Bypass, completed in 2009, allows motorists to avoid the suburban streets of Deer Park on their journey from Melbourne to Caroline Springs, Ballarat and beyond.